devtron-labs/devtron/docs/setup/install/ingress-setup.md

   --set components.devtron.ingress.tls[0].hosts[0]=devtron.example.com
 ```

-Let me know if you need any more adjustments!

 After Devtron is installed, Devtron is accessible through service `devtron-service`.
 If you want to access Devtron through ingress, edit `devtron-service` and change the loadbalancer to ClusterIP.
 You can do this using `kubectl patch` command: